 Investigation of the interactions between microbial pathogens, vectors and hosts at molecular or gene levels is important for the better understanding of pathogenesis of various infectious diseases.
 Molecular Biology Laboratory has been equipped with 16- and 48-cappilary sequencers for high-throughput and high-resolution genetic analysis of pathogens, vectors and hosts.
-In addition to general laboratory facilities such as pure water supply, ultracentrifuge, lyophilizer, Speed-Vac, French press, Bioruptor, sample storage in liquid nitrogen, bio-safety cabinet, autoclave, dark room and cold room, the laboratory is also equipped with several special analyzers such as laser confocal microscope, flowcytometer, digital cell sorter, Luminex bead-array system, fluorescence- and luminescencemultilabel counter, fluorescence- and luminescenceimager, mass spectrometry-based genotyping system to meet a variety of demands of researches of the institute as well as those of visiting investigators.
-Further, genome sequencer "GS junior" has been introduced in year 2010.
+In addition to general laboratory facilities such as pure water supply, ultracentrifuge, lyophilizer, Speed-Vac, French press, Bioruptor, sample storage in liquid nitrogen, bio-safety cabinet, autoclave, dark room and cold room, the laboratory is also equipped with several special analyzers such as laser confocal microscope, flowcytometer, digital cell sorter, Luminex bead-array system, fluorescence- and luminescence-multilabel counter, fluorescence- and luminescence-imager, mass spectrometry-based genotyping system, genome sequencer "GS junior" to meet a variety of demands of researches of the institute as well as those of visiting investigators.
+Further, capillary electrophoresis system "QIAxcel" has been introduced in year 2013.